-In March 2013, the Financial Services Bureau commenced an examination of the 2009, 2010, and 2011 Macau income tax returns of Wynn Macau, S.A.
-Since the examination is in its initial stages, the Company is unable to determine if it will conclude within the next 12 months.
+In March 2013, the Financial Services Bureau commenced an examination of the 2009, 2010, and 2011 Macau income tax returns of Wynn Resorts (Macau) S.A.
+In August 2014, the Company received the preliminary results of these examinations.
 The Company believes that its liability for uncertain tax positions is adequate with respect to these years.